Acute Oncology Service (AOS)

 We assess and review patients ensuring face-to-face advice and support are given to ward and department teams regarding the care and needs of patients.

 We liaise and refer to palliative care teams when needed.
-We provide support and advice to patients and their families.
+We support patients at the time of admission and ensure efficient and timely updates are relayed to the patients own Oncology teams.

 Last published